lucife03/ntfs_parser_go/go/README.md

 - **"Invalid MFT record"**: The Master File Table (MFT) record is corrupted or invalid.
 - **"Operation cancelled"**: The operation was cancelled by the user (Ctrl+C).

-## Limitations

-- The parser currently only supports NTFS versions 3.0 and above.
-- Some advanced NTFS features like encryption may not be fully supported.
-- Performance may degrade with extremely large volumes (>2TB).
-- The security descriptor parsing is limited to basic ACL interpretation.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.